-If you’ve read our Where to Eat guides, you’ll know that we splurge on vacation.
+If you’ve read our destination guides, you’ll know that we splurge on vacation.
 That being said, there’s a difference between having one indulgent meal and abandoning your healthy diet completely.
 Eating a keto diet has helped us with anxiety and weight management.
 We stick to low carb eating most of the time, so that we can enjoy those decadent moments without guilt.
 Plus, it just feels good to not be bloated — especially while traveling.
 That’s why it was easy for us to come up with the keto travel snacks we pack for every trip!

 The best keto snacks for traveling will be high in fat, moderate in protein and low in carbs.
 Ideally, they should be compact, require no refrigeration, and be TSA compliant (no liquids!).
 Choose travel sizes or use storage bags to ration out portions ahead of time.